 In Figure 2, there is a marked difference between the two alkylated copolymers.
-DPP-TTT shows a comparably inferior performance with a saturated mobility of 0.05 cm2 V-1 s-1 with high hysteresis and shallow sub threshold slope.
-In contrast, DPP-TTVTT measures a higher mobility (0.09 cm2 V-1 s-1) and the shape and hysteresis of the transfer curve indicate a much faster switching speed with fewer traps.
-The same DPP-TTVTT copolymer was also previously tested by Kim et. al. in OFETs and the maximum hole mobility was reported at 10.54 cm2 V-1 s-1.^[33] The lower mobilities in this study are caused by the unoptimized pre-fabricated OFET substrates.
-Despite this, we still observe clear disparity in hole mobility of DPP-TTT and DPP-TTVTT suggesting that there is a significant difference in electronic charge transport behaviour caused by the elongated conjugated polymer backbone.
+DPP-TTT shows a comparably inferior performance with a saturated mobility of 0.05 cm V-1 s-1 with high hysteresis and shallow sub threshold slope.
+In contrast, DPP-TTVTT measures a higher mobility (0.09 cm V-1 s-1) and the shape and hysteresis of the transfer curve indicate a much faster switching speed with fewer traps.
+The same DPP-TTVTT copolymer was also previously tested by Kim et. al. in OFETs and the maximum hole mobility was reported at 10.54 cm V-1 s-1[33] The lower mobilities in this study are caused by the unoptimized pre-fabricated OFET substrates.
+Despite this, we still observe clear disparity in hole mobility of DPP-TTT and DPP-TTVTT suggesting that there is a significant difference in electronic charge-transport behavior caused by the elongated conjugated polymer backbone.

 Comparing the transfer curve between alkylated and glycolated OFETs shows how electronic charge transport is affected as the sidechains are modified.
-Going from DPP-TTT to gDPP-TTT, the saturated hole mobility increases (0.05 to 0.06 cm2 V-1 s-1).
-The hysteresis in the transfer curves is minimised with the glycolation for DPP-TTT copolymers.
+Going from DPP-TTT to gDPP-TTT, the saturated hole mobility increases (0.05-0.06 cm V-1 s-1).
+The hysteresis in the transfer curves is minimized with the glycolation for DPP-TTT copolymers.
 This suggests an improved efficiency of charge injection and extraction, like the enhanced ion-dependent electronic charge transport seen in the OECTs.
-In contrast, the glycolation does not significantly affect DPP-TTVTT as the hole mobility is maintained (0.09 cm2 V-1 s-1) and hysteresis remains low.
-High charge carrier mobilities will also contribute as a key factor towards the transconductance in OECTs.
+In contrast, the glycolation does not significantly affect DPP-TTVTT as the hole mobility is maintained (0.09 $\mbox{cm}^2\mbox{ V}^{-1}\mbox{ s}^{-1})$ and hysteresis remains low.
+High charge-carrier mobilities will also contribute as a key factor towards the transconductance in OECTs.
 Hence, gDPP-TTVTT achieves the highest upper limit of transconductance as it is capable of more efficient hole charge transport.
 The mobility trends clearly show that positioning the OEG groups away from the conjugated backbone ensures that the electronic charge transport is undisturbed.